 Balance of Trade in South Africa averaged 1232.83 ZAR Million from 1957 until 2022, reaching an all time high of 53870.45 ZAR Million in March of 2021 and a record low of -36047.86 ZAR Million in April of 2020.
 This page provides the latest reported value for - South Africa Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 South Africa Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Balance of Trade in South Africa is expected to be 67000.00 ZAR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in South Africa to stand at 28000.00 in 12 months time.
-In the long-term, the South Africa Balance of Trade is projected to trend around 40000.00 ZAR Million in 2022 and 31300.00 ZAR Million in 2023, according to our econometric models.
+Balance of Trade in South Africa is expected to be -28000.00 ZAR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Africa Balance of Trade is projected to trend around 5000.00 ZAR Million in 2023 and 3000.00 ZAR Million in 2024, according to our econometric models.